hershel/hershel/docs/middleware.md

 // ERROR: Cannot add new middleware while client is already started
 ```

-Once the client has started, middleware stack is sealed and can no longer be modified.
+Once the client has started, the middleware stack is sealed and can no longer be modified.